jessicachen29/ch03-markdown/exercise-1/README.md

 See `complete` branch for an example.

 > "Do not mind anything that anyone tells you about anyone else.
 Judge everyone and everything for yourself."
 -- Henry James

-read more about the author: https://en.wikiquote.org/wiki/Henry_James
+Read more about the author: https://en.wikiquote.org/wiki/Henry_James